harvard-lil/perma/developer.md

     $ ./manage.py schemamigration perma --auto

-This will create a migration file for you on disk, something like,
+(Or use our shortcut, `fab south_out` ) This will create a migration file for you on disk, something like,

     $ cat perma_web/perma/migrations/0003_auto__add_vestingorg__add_field_linkuser_vesting_org.py